jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 O SON OF BEING!
 Bring thyself to account each day ere thou art summoned to a reckoning; for death, unheralded, shall come upon thee and thou shalt be called to give account for thy deeds.
 (HW-A 31)

+Indeed, there existeth in man a faculty which deterreth him from, and guardeth him against, whatever is unworthy and unseemly, and which is known as his sense of shame.
+This, however, is confined to but a few; all have not possessed and do not possess it.
+(TB KF)

 SELF-WORTH